2025–2026 Philippine anti-corruption protests: Luneta Park

 Rizal Park became one of the primary venues for the September 21 mass demonstrations.
-The activities around Luneta were collectively referred to as "Baha sa Luneta".
+The activities around Luneta were collectively referred to as "Baha sa Luneta", a name first adopted by civic groups such as Artikulo Onse: Citizens' War Against Corruption and Sanlakas, who had also referred to the planned event as the "Billion Peso March".

-Protesters gathered at the Luneta Park on Sunday in a program lead by the group Taumbayan Ayaw sa Magnanakaw at Abusado Network Alliance, or TAMA NA.
+Protesters gathered at the Luneta Park on Sunday in a program led by the group Taumbayan Ayaw sa Magnanakaw at Abusado Network Alliance, or TAMA NA.
 Students from the University of the Philippines Manila marched to the Luneta rally.
+The main program began at 9:00 a.m. at Rizal Park (Luneta) in Manila.
+The pedestrian crossing in front of the Rizal Monument drew thousands of participants, including first-time demonstrators as well as representatives from various sectoral and church groups.

 About 49,000 people were in the park by 10 a.m., according to Manila Public Information Office.
 The number of protesters swelled to about 100,000.